 \item there exists $c>0$ such that

 \end{itemize}

 \end{definition}

-\hop Under the above assumptions, it is well known (see Aubin and Cellina \cite{AubCel84}) that (\ref{inclusiondiff}) admits at least one solution (i.e. an absolutely continuous mapping $\mathbf{x}: \R \rightarrow \R^m$ such that $\dot{\mathbf{x}}(t) \in F(\mathbf{x}(t))$ for amost every $t$) through every initial point.
+\hop Under the above assumptions, it is well known (see Aubin and Cellina \cite{AubCel84}) that (\ref{inclusiondiff}) admits at least one solution (i.e. an absolutely continuous mapping $\mathbf{x} : \R \rightarrow \R^m$ such that $\dot{\mathbf{x}}(t) \in F(\mathbf{x}(t))$ for almost every $t$) through any initial point.

 \hop We call $S_x$ the set of solutions with initial condition $\mathbf{x}(0) = x$.
 The set-valued dynamical system induced by the differential inclusion will be denoted $\Phi = (\Phi_t)_{t \in \mathbb{R}}$.
 To any $x \in \mathbb{R}^m$, it associates the non empty set